Meliora Global Scholars Grants

 - A letter of support from the applicant’s advisor or a faculty member familiar with the student’s work.
 This should be sent directly by the recommender to email@example.com.

-Successful applicants will receive grants in one lump sum and will be expected to present their findings in the Work-In-Progress seminar of the Humanities Center shortly after their return to Rochester.
-All funds must be spent by June 30, 2023.
+Successful applicants will receive grants in one lump sum and will be expected to present their findings in person at the the Work-In-Progress seminar of the Humanities Center shortly after their return to Rochester.
+All funds must be spent & processed by June 30, 2024.
 No other reporting will be required.